kgilmer/Regolith-Desktop-Environment/README.md

 [i3wm-gaps](https://github.com/Airblader/i3), [polybar](https://github.com/jaagr/polybar), [rofi](https://github.com/DaveDavenport/rofi) are combined with the [solarized color palette](http://ethanschoonover.com/solarized) and the [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) font.

+## Who's Regolith made for?

+Anyone who prefers to focus on their applications rather than visual bloat and ceremony might like the Regolith Desktop.
+It is best suited for those that spend a lot of time on their computer and prefer to get things done with a minimum of ceremony.
+If you're afraid of using the terminal, Regolith is probably not for you.

 ## Why does the world need yet another Linux desktop environment?

 i3wm by default lacks polish.
 Rather than just tweaking a one-off configuration, all changes are bundled in Debian packages making installation and upgrading consistent and simple.
+Additionally, having the gnome session functionality (as provided by Ubuntu) saves us from having to deal with a lot of the low-level stuff that isn't very interesting.

 ## Why a tiling window manager?